This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat your oven to 350ยฐF about 15 minutes before you plan to bake your cookies.
-Line rimmed baking sheets with unbleached parchment paper and set them aside.
+• Preheat your oven to 350°F (unless you plan to chill your cookie dough overnight).
+Line baking sheets with parchment paper and set aside.

-• In a large bowl, place the flour, xanthan gum, salt, baking soda and granulated sugar, and whisk to combine well.
+• In a large bowl, whisk together the flour blend, xanthan gum, salt, baking soda, and granulated sugar.

-• Create a well in the center of the dry ingredients, and add the butter, eggs, and vanilla, and mix until well-combined.
+• Create a well in the center and add the butter, eggs, and vanilla.
+Mix the wet ingredients together in tight circles in the center, then stir into the dry ingredients until combined.

-• Add 12 ounces of chocolate chips and mix until evenly distributed throughout the cookie dough.
-The cookie dough will be thick but not stiff.
-Add more chocolate chips if you like, and mix thoroughly.
+• Fold in 12 ounces of chocolate chips.
+The dough will be thick but workable.
+Add more chips if desired.

-• Bake until the cookies are golden brown around the edges, light golden brown all over and set in the center (about 12 minutes).
+• Bake one sheet at a time until the cookies are golden on the edges and just set in the center, about 12 minutes.

 Notes